wishihab/userrecon/README.md

 # Author: @thelinuxchoice
 # https://github.com/thelinuxchoice/userrecon

+# Some of "Found!" result is wrong/incorrect
+Edit "grep -o 'sometexthere' ; echo $?" to fix the problem

 Find usernames across over 75 social networks
 This is useful if you are running an investigation to determine the usage of the same username on different social networks.